-Staff believes the County's argument has greater merit and is more congruent with the STS Order and the Commission's original discussions regarding which shops and concessions would be included in the airport exemption.
+We find that the County's argument has greater merit and is more congruent with the STS Order and this Commission's original discussions regarding which shops and concessions would be included in the airport exemption.
 The STS Order states that the airport exemption was created due to the unique nature of the airport facilities, that is, operated for the convenience of the traveling public.
 The STS Order also states that one unique communication need is the ability of airport tenants to quickly communicate with one another for security reasons.
 The STS Order does not specify that the airport exemption includes only airport tenants that use shared tenant services in the course of providing security, safety, or other operations specific to the movement of passengers and freight through the airport facility.

-Staff is not persuaded by AT&T's argument that the concessions at MIA are a shopping mall, and thus, the provision of service to those concessions are not exempt under the Airport Exemption Rule.
+We are not persuaded by AT&T's argument that the concessions at MIA are a shopping mall, and thus, the provision of service to those concessions is not exempt under the Airport Exemption Rule.
 AT&T submitted a video tape of the types of concessions at the MIA that are the subject of its complaint.
-(EXH 174) Staff reviewed the video tape and believes that the shops are not analogous to a shopping mall.
-In fact, the video shows that most of the customers in the stores appear to be travelers carrying luggage or carry on bags.
+The video shows that most of the customers in the stores appear to be travelers carrying luggage or carry on bags.
 Further, the merchandise and services for sale at the concessions appear to be the types of merchandise targeted to the traveling public.
-Staff believes a reasonable person viewing the video tape would not classify the collection of shops in the MIA terminal as a "shopping mall" by conventional standards.
+A reasonable person viewing the video tape would not classify the collection of shops in the MIA terminal as a "shopping mall" by conventional standards.

-Additionally, the County's STS customer list includes sixty five airport tenants.
-(EXH 209) During oral argument, the County's counsel, Mr. Hope, indicated that nine of the sixty two STS tenants are concessions.
-(TR at 39) At most, the County provides STS to nine concessions at MIA.
-The County's list of customers to which it provides STS is confidential, but the types of concessions in question are consistent with those that were considered to be included in the exemption during the Special Agenda Conference in 1987 when the airport exemption was first discussed.
+Additionally, the County's STS customer list includes sixty-five airport tenants.
+During oral argument, the County's counsel, Mr. Hope, indicated that nine of the sixty-two STS tenants are concessions.
+At most, the County provides STS to nine concessions at MIA.
+The types of concessions in question are consistent with those that were considered to be included in the exemption during the Special Agenda Conference in 1987 when the airport exemption was first discussed.
 They include a coffee shop, a bar, a newsstand, a bookstore, a novelty gift shop, and a shoeshine stand, among others.
-Those types of concessions located in the airport terminal were considered to exist for the convenience of the travelling public, and, thus were included in the airport exemption.
-(Country Reply BR at 17-19) The concessions and shops are located within the terminal structure of the airport accessible only by ticketed passengers.
+Those types of concessions located in the airport terminal were considered to exist for the convenience of the traveling public, and, thus were included in the airport accessible only by ticketed passengers.
 The County argues in its reply brief that, "The concessions at MIA are not a shopping mall.
 The non-traveling public does not drive to MIA to shop.
 In addition, various concessions are located past the security checkpoints and cannot be accessed without a valid boarding pass and identification."
-(County Reply BR at 15)